open-organization/open-decision-framework/README.md

 The Open Decision Framework contains the collective wisdom of Red Hatters, compiled into a flexible framework that helps decision makers and leaders seek out diverse perspectives and collaborate across teams and geos, to make better decisions.

 ## Licensing
-The Open Decision Framework is available under a [Creative Commons CC-BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
+The Open Decision Framework is available under a [Creative Commons CC BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 The content reflects the internal version we use at Red Hat, minus a few links to content on our intranet or other internal websites.

 ### Contributing

-All copyrightable contributions to the Open Decision Framework are accepted under the [Creative Commons CC-BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
+All copyrightable contributions to the Open Decision Framework are accepted under the [Creative Commons CC BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 * [Learn more](CONTRIBUTING.md)

 ### Modifying and forking